GoodRequest/Safe/README.md

 Once deployed, open the app, input the data, stash it and share the generated **Safe** link as needed.

+## Security 101

+Limit secret information view count and lifetime as much as possible.

+Try not to share sets of secrets, or unnecessarily note their purpose.

+Share the generated links only through secure channels.
+Stay Safe.

 ## Additional Resources

 <img align="left" width="25" height="25" alt="Bun" src="https://seeklogo.com/images/B/bun-logo-A876328A1F-seeklogo.com.png">[**Bun**](https://bun.sh) documentation is available [here](https://bun.sh/docs).